joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/04/16/learning/word-of-the-day-soporific.html

 **PSG need to hold their nerve when Champions League chaos strikes to be true contenders**\
-`PSG were firmly in control of their Champions League quarter-final against Villa until the game became chaotic`\
+`The French champions were firmly in control of their Champions League quarter-final against Villa until the game became chaotic`\
 https://nytimes.com/athletic/6282696/2025/04/16/psg-champions-league-contenders/

 **Grizzlies blow chance for Play-In Tournament win vs. Warriors on 5-second violation**\